rumkin/copybar/readme.md

 Convert copyright message like "©, Author, 2019" into group of links or buttons, where:

 * "©" refers to about section with app dependencies
-* "Authour" refers to author's information
+* "Author" refers to author's information
 * "2019" refers to app's changelog.

 ![CopyBar example](https://thepracticaldev.s3.amazonaws.com/i/25j5e0au5pakaw0yahg3.png)